Our use of Cookies

 • Great Britain (GB) refers to England, Scotland and Wales.

-• GB is used because the rules for marketing of seed and other propagating material and for variety listing will differ from NI after the transition period.
+• GB is used because the rules for marketing of seed and other propagating material and for variety listing differ from NI.

-Plant variety rights are a form of intellectual property right giving the holder exclusive control over commercialisation of propagating material and the ability to collect royalties.
+Plant Breeders' Rights are a form of intellectual property right giving the holder exclusive control over commercialisation of propagating material and the ability to collect royalties.
 They are available for all genera and species of plants and help encourage investment in breeding new varieties.

 EU legislation provides a framework for plant variety rights in all Member States.
 EU plant variety rights are managed by the Community Plant Variety Office (CPVO), an EU agency.

-Is the duration of protection of the UK right the same as for the EU right?
+Is the duration of protection of the Retained EU PVR in the UK the same as for the PVR granted by the CPVO?

 Yes.
 The remaining duration in the UK is calculated from the date the EU right was granted.
 All the relevant information held on the CPVO database has been copied into the UK’s database.